Low depth algorithms for quantum amplitude estimation: Introduction

 \subsection{The QoPrime Amplitude Estimation algorithm}

-Our second amplitude estimation algorithm (QoPrime AE) uses a number theoretic approach to amplitude estimation which enables a fully rigorous correctness proof and it has the same depth vs number of oracle calls tradeoffs as the power-law AE for a discrete set of exponents.
+Our second amplitude estimation algorithm (QoPrime) uses a number theoretic approach to amplitude estimation that enables a fully rigorous correctness proof and has the same depth vs number of oracle calls tradeoff as the power-law AE for a discrete set of exponents.